ojhermann/FinancialAccounting/README.md

    - `values`: a positive `float` value representing the magnitude of the `Entry`
    - `date`: a `datetime` object
      - defaults to `datetime.now()`

+## transactions
+- contains a class used to represent transactions
+- `createTransactionKey` is a method used to generate unique keys for entries in a transaction
+- `Transaction` is the class representing a transaction